 MELISSA BLOCK, HOST:

-Tun Khine is president of the London-based Burmese Rohingya Organization U.K. He says this fighting should not be happening under the state of emergency that the government declared after more than 80 people died in previous violence in June.
-Tun Khine argues that the fighting is not about religion.
+Tun Khin is president of the London-based Burmese Rohingya Organization U.K. He says this fighting should not be happening, under the state of emergency that the government declared after more than 80 people died in previous violence, in June.
+Tun Khin argues that the fighting is not about religion.

-TUN KHINE: There is no way this violence would continue if the government genuinely wanted to stop it.
-These are not (unintelligible).
+TUN KHIN: There is no way this violence would continue if the government genuinely wanted to stop it.
+These are not communal clashes.

-KUHN: Rohingya activist Tun Khine says that the outside world has focused too much on Myanmar's progress with elections and civil liberties while largely ignoring the lack of progress on ethnic rights.
+KUHN: Rohingya activist Tun Khin says that the outside world has focused too much on Myanmar's progress with elections and civil liberties, while largely ignoring the lack of progress on ethnic rights.

 Anthony Kuhn, NPR News, Jakarta.